fluid-music/fluid-music/README.md

 1. Make new kinds of computational sound design feasible
 1. Expedite the monotonous parts of sound design
 1. Document and parametrize the sound design practices used to achieve certain musical results
-1. Enable sharing, distribution, versioning, and remixing of sound design techniques
+1. Enable sharing, distribution, versioning, and remixing of **sound design recipes**
-1. Provide foundational infrastructure to experiment with new ways of creating, packaging and distributing dynamic music systems.
+1. Provide foundational infrastructure to experiment with new ways of creating, packaging and distributing dynamic music systems

 ## Comparison with other tools